 If you do your homework, have a little flexibility and are doing Disney on a budget correctly you should never have to pay Disney rack rates for their hotels.
 On their website, Disney has an entire section on “Special Offers” that lists most of the current discounts available on rooms, tickets, and/or packages.
 Depending on the offer, you can save SOOOO much money with these budget friendly discounts.
 Keep this tip in mind when booking, especially if you are a military family, Disney Vacation Club member, or Annual Passholder.
 With these discounts, even if you are going to Disney on a budget, it can be possible to be cheaper to stay at Disney than an offsite hotel.

 Do Not Get The Disney Dining Plan…Unless It’s Already Free

 If you are unfamiliar with the way it works, here is a quick rundown: Through Disney, you purchase a level of dining plan that allows all members of your party a certain number of dining credits.
-These credits go toward the meals you have in the parks, resorts, and the Downtown Disney area.
+These credits go toward the meals you have in the parks, resorts, and the Disney Springs area.
 They are classified as either a snack, quick service, or table service credits.
 The more expensive the plan, the more credits you get.

 Great right?
 Well, it depends.
 While it is nice to have an already determined number of credits to use before you even get to the parks, you have limited options of where and what you can eat.
 Some restaurants are not available on the dining plan, and you may be restricted on what meals you can have at the restaurants that are.
 Plus, a few fancier and high demand places require 2 table service credits if you dine there, like Cinderella’s Royal Table.